 The deal at Yue Lake Backpackers is precisely what I needed for a two-day tour around Sun Moon Lake.
-I’ll show you how to maximize your two-day itinerary around Sun Moon Lake with this deal.
-More on that later.
+I’ll show you exactly how you can spend two days around Sun Moon Lake and maximize this package deal.

 There are a handful of hotels, guesthouses, and hostels around Sun Moon Lake, and most of them are close to the Shuishe Visitor Centre and Ita Thao.
-If you are only staying for a few days, stay near Shuishe Visitor Centre as it is close to Shuishe Pier and various bike trails.
+If you are following my Sun Moon Lake itinerary, stay near Shuishe Visitor Centre as it is close to Shuishe Pier and various bike trails.

-As for cost, there aren’t many budget accommodations around Sun Moon Lake, but the one I found is not bad.
+As for cost, there aren’t many budget accommodations around Sun Moon Lake, but the ones I found are not bad.
 If you want your own room, you will have to pay a bit more.